 Calling all consumer attorneys and attorneys willing to help consumers!
 Please join the Gwinnett Pro Bono Project in a monthly clinic advising pro se consumers of their rights and defenses in lawsuits (or the lack thereof) and helping people navigate Magistrate Court and basic State Court debt collection cases.
 No prior knowledge of collections or consumer debt needed; we will train you.
 Sign up for 3 clinics and get free CLEs from the Pro Bono Project!
-More information can be found here, or by emailing Rachel Lazarus.
+Get more information by emailing Rachel Lazarus.

 Gwinnett County Abandonment Calendar Clinic

 Called the 2nd and 4th Monday morning of each month, the Magistrate Court's Abandonment Calendar allows custodial parents to apply for criminal charges against a parent who has utterly failed to support his or her child.
 However, the criminal warrant system is limited in what it can do, and it doesn't provide a long term solution.
 Join the Magistrate Court, Gwinnett Pro Bono Project, Solicitor's Office, and Child Support Services in providing advice and assistance to Petitioners on obtaining more permanent relief-- through divorce, custody, contempt, child support and alimony, and more.
-You can find the details here, or contact Rachel Lazarus.
+For more information contact Rachel Lazarus.

 You can sign up for any of our clinics at this link.

 The Gwinnett Family Violence Project (GFVP) is a project of Gwinnett Legal Aid.
 The project focuses on protecting the rights of victims of domestic violence by providing free advice and/or legal representation in matters of protective orders (TPO) due to family violence and/or stalking related to:

 Gwinnett Family Law Information Class and Clinic